keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-The following configuration does exactly that:
+The following configuration does exactly that.
+The value of the token is taken from the configuration root (using the `attr` reference).
+This is useful in case the configuration is used as part of a [template](/extend/generic-extractor/registration/).
+The actual hash will be generated of the `NotSoSecret` value.

 {% highlight json %}
 {